-How to see WooCommerce customers location?
+How to see WooCommerce customers location

 One of the benefits of running an online store is that you can make your products available globally.
 People from all around the world can purchase your items and get them delivered wherever they are.
 Having a globally available store is great for business, but it also means that you are interacting with people with different demographics and languages, which means that probably not all of your users are having the same user experience on your website.
-Knowing where your customers come from, can be a valuable information to help you better optimize their user experience and your interaction with them.
-There are many situations when knowing your WooCommerce customers location can be useful.
+Knowing where your customers come from, can be a piece of valuable information to help you better optimize their user experience and your interaction with them.
+There are many situations when knowing your WooCommerce customers’ location can be useful.

 With the Users Insights Geolocation feature and smart Filters, it is easy to detect your WordPress users location and use this information later, so you can analyze their location.
 Knowing the importance of localization, if you notice that a lot of your WooCommerce customers location is a country where English is not the native language, you might consider offering a localized version of your online store in a second language.
 This is very likely to improve your conversion rate.

-You can also use the geolocation segmentation to offer a more locally oriented marketing campaigns.
+You can also use the geolocation segmentation to offer more locally oriented marketing campaigns.
 For example, let’s assume that you know that there is a big holiday coming in France and you want to use this opportunity to offer your French customers an exclusive discount coupon.
 Sending an email to all your customers about this French holiday deal might not be ideal.
 Instead, we want to find all of the buyers that are from France and send a targeted email only to them.

 Here is how we can do this with Users Insights: First, we want to filter all the users that have made a purchase.
-We can do this by adding a filter “Orders is larger that 0”.
+We can do this by adding a filter “Orders is larger than 0”.
 After this, we will add a second filter “Country is France”.

 Here is a short video that is showing how to use the Users Insights filters to find all of your WordPress users who have ordered a product from your WooCommerce store and are located in the UK: